 Use Short Sentences and Write in an Active Voice

 Most employers will not read a CV with more than two pages.
 Therefore, keep it short and simple and scrape off unnecessary details.
-Also, avoid the first person and instead use active voice.
+Also, avoid the first person and instead use the active voice.
 For example, ‘Increased sales by 50%.’

 Personalize your Resume